chris-beech-housing/Travelling-Wave-Dynamics-in-Housing-Markets/README.md

 * It starts with the anecdote of Queen Elizabeth II at the London School of Economics, which despite being only a footnote in my paper is a good journalistic opening.
 * 'Zoning' is not a term we use in the UK, our planning approach is different, and I don't mention planning at all.
 * It initially doesn't distinguish enough between the price heatmaps and the rank heatmaps, but gets it right later on.
-* The Local Authorities are not as noisy as it suggests.
+* The Local Authorities rank plots are not as noisy as it suggests, although the adjacency matrices are.
 * It mentions 'inflation', which is not a term I use when discussing the travelling wave, but is something I discuss for repeat sales.
 * It indirectly references [Rethinking the Economics of Land and Housing](https://www.amazon.co.uk/Rethinking-Economics-Land-Housing-Ryan-Collins/dp/135037427X/) and the [Knoll et al. paper](https://www.aeaweb.org/articles?id=10.1257/aer.20150501) on land accounting for 80% of the global house price boom since WWII, but makes it sound like it's my research.